 Wood Block focuses in biographical accounts with an emphasis on minorities and women’s experiences.
 Our process involves historiographical research, collaboration with professional historians, and the use of historical collections of records and other artifacts.
 Through our publishing design, we present the reader with ongoing access to historical records, which expands the scope of the reading experience.

-It is often through the collective stories or experiences we have that can inspire each of us to work to be more and to develop ourselves as individuals.
-There is academic value in learning history, but there is far greater civic and social value that comes from learning about the stories and experiences of others.
+It is often through the collective stories we have that inspiration lies in wait for each of us.
+To work and develop ones self to be more as individuals.
+There is academic value in learning history, but far greater civic and social value from learning the stories and experiences of others.